SilverPhoenix99/ducktape/README.md

 Future work
 ===========
-* Pass a hook by method name.
-This will provide a more dynamic binding if the method is overriden.
 * Multi-sourced BA's.
 * More complex binding source paths instead of just the member name (e.g.: ruby like 'a.b.c' or xml like 'a/b/c').